Sahilj11/Learning-notes/Notes/MCA/1st Sem/SE/Software Testing.md

 ### Testing vs debugging

-Sure, here's a markdown table presenting the differences between testing and debugging:
-Certainly, here's the updated table with the additional three points:

 | S.NO | Testing                                                                                                                                                                      | Debugging                                                                                                  |
 | ---- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------- |
 | 1.   | It is the implementation of the software with the intent of identifying the defects.                                                                                         | The process of fixing and resolving the defects is known as debugging.                                     |